digital-york/utils/README.md

 1. checkaudiocustomlabel

    DESC: Check if the sounditem object track title has been incorrectly put in the RELS-INT and if it is, move it to dc:title

+   NB: This scripts is tested against Ruby 2.2 / Fedora 3.8

    rename pids.properties.DEMO to pids.properties and update PIDs list